Out the Back of Bourke (from outbackdictionary.com):

 It’ll be held at Gundabooka National Park, 70kms south of Bourke, with 8hr and 24hr options.

 For the uninitiated, rogaining is a sport of cross-country navigation.
 You will be handed a map with controls scattered through the area, and you have to plan a route that allows you to collect a many as possible within the time limit (penalty for lateness!).
-We’ve done a number of navigation workshops and will likely run a few more casual/local ones with the digital apps we’ve been playing with.
+We’ve done a number of navigation workshops and will likely run a few more casual/local ones with the digital apps or other local nav events.

-This event is aimed at those who participate consistently in those or other navigation events past/future.
-It’ll be physically demanding and financially committing, not an ideal first trip.
+This event is definitely more suited at those who participate consistently in those or other navigation events past/future.
+It’ll be physically demanding and financially committing.
 We’d want to ensure everyone is compatible with their teammates and coordinate food/water/transport/entry-fees — need reliable, sturdy folk.
-And we may want to do more in the area:
+We may want to do more in the area, like fishing or kayaking, and we’ll be trying to borrow a UTS bus to help with travel.

 “This is a fantastic opportunity to rogaine and visit country that will be unfamiliar to most of us.
 Those making the effort to get to this event will be rewarded with an experience they will remember the rest of their life.